joshbegley/nyt-latest/README.md

 **Wolverines Don’t Require Protection, U.S. Officials Rule**\
-`The decision capped a quarter-century legal battle that exposed deep divisions over the power of government and how humans interact with nature.`\
+`The decision capped a quarter-century legal battle that exposed deep divisions over the role of government and how humans interact with nature.`\
 https://nytimes.com/2020/10/08/climate/wolverines-no-federal-protection.html?searchResultPosition=1

 **Dead, Alive, on Life Support?
 Confusion Reigns on Stimulus as Talks Continue**\